aqiu384/p5r-walkthrough/src/ace-walkthrough.md

 * Buy rental membership from DVD store on Shibuya central street
 * Borrow "X-Folders" from DVD store
 * Work at flower shop (Kindness +5) (Kindness Lv.
 2)
+    1. Create a bouquet that satisfies the customer's request
 ##### Evening
 * Hierophant Rank 3